PyxelM/alucinara/content/private/crystalline tales/ct2.md

 Trade *from* the Morellic minikin to the Tsañána minikin was quite different however; a lot of the resources that the Tsañána felt was stolen from them was largely stolen by the Tsañána armies, and not traded.
 ### To the Öpfádṛh
 Trade with the Öpfádṛh was mainly for their animals, the ecosystem cultivated and helped by the Öpfádṛh was very fruitful and led to great wealth among the group.
-They export various livestock animals to the Morellic minikin, sending them wormpigs, quartz-mice (imported from the -2nd realm), and many other livestock animals that are non-native to the Sarvaran area.
+They export various livestock animals to the Morellic minikin, sending them wormpigs, quartz-mice (imported from the [-2nd Realm](locations/-2nd-realm.md)), and many other livestock animals that are non-native to the Sarvaran area.

 The Morellic export to the Öpfádṛh things such as Silklet nests, silklet silk, and fabric.
 There is an abundance of silklets in Sarvara, which are domesticated, farmed, and sold to the west, leading to a vibrant Silklet husbandry industry within Sarvara.
 ### To the Kaśtai̋ra